Fitus/Zaloha2.sh/DOCUMENTATION.md

 As of OpenSSH_8.3p1, the SSH connection multiplexing on Cygwin (still) doesn't seem to work, not even in the Proxy Multiplexing mode (-O proxy).

-To avoid repeated entering of passwords, set up SSH Public Key authentication.
+To avoid repeated entering of passwords, use the SSH Public Key authentication.

 Other SSH/SCP-related remarks:
 ------------------------------
-The remote source or backup directory &lt;sourceDir&gt; or &lt;backupDir&gt;, if relative, is relative to the SSH login directory of the user on the remote host.
+If the path of the remote &lt;sourceDir&gt; or &lt;backupDir&gt; is given relative, then it is relative to the SSH login directory of the user on the remote host.

 To use a different port, use also the options <b>--sshOptions</b> and <b>--scpOptions</b>